crate/cratedb-guide/docs/install/cloud/azure/vm.md

 ### Create virtual machines

-Similar steps to creating Virtual Machines for Azure and Linux, but create the VM based on the 'Windows Server 2012 R2 Datacenter' image.
+Similar steps to creating Virtual Machines for Azure and Linux, but create the VM based on a recent "Windows Server LTS" image.

 ### Install CrateDB

 *Note that these instructions should be followed on each VM in your cluster.*

 To install CrateDB on Windows Server, you will need a [Java JDK installed].
-Ensure that the `JAVA*HOME` environment variable is set.
+Ensure that the `JAVA_HOME` environment variable is set.

 ```{image} /_assets/img/install/cloud/azure-envvar.png
 :alt: Environment Variables